-Veterans with military service, selected reservists and dependents of veterans may be eligible for federal payments and benefits while attending Trinity Valley Community College.

-The Veterans Affairs Officer is assigned to the Veterans Office to assure the proper handling of veterans' educational benefits applications.
+Veterans with active military service, selected reservists, and dependents of veterans may be eligible for federal payments of education benefits while attending Trinity Valley Community College.
+The Veterans Affairs Officer is assigned to the Veterans Office to assure the proper handling of VA educational benefits applications for qualifying veterans and dependents of veterans.

-Educational Objectives: The Veterans Administration requires that each student drawing educational benefits be enrolled for courses which lead to his/her approved educational objective (degree or certificate).
-A VA student may not draw benefits for courses for which he/she has already received credit, for courses which are in excess of degree requirements, or for courses which do not apply to a planned degree.
-Note: Allow 4 to 8 weeks for a VA application or any paperwork to be processed by the Department of Veterans Affairs Regional Office in Muskogee, Oklahoma.
+Educational objectives: The Department of Veterans Affairs requires that each student receiving VA educational benefits is enrolled for courses which lead to his/her approved educational objective (degree or certificate).
+A VA student may not receive benefits for courses for which he/she has already received credit, for courses that are in excess of degree requirements, or for courses which do not apply to a planned, approved program.
+A college academic counselor is available to help a prospective student determine if courses meet the requirements for the student's VA approved program of study.